 When buying real estate the old saying about what is important is “Location, Location and Location.”
 In many people’s minds the most important factor in choosing a surgeon for hip resurfacing is “Experience, Experience and … Read the rest

 Also called peeping, called by Dr.De Smet the “peepcreep”.
 The squeaking noises are produced due to a temporary lack of lubrication, a dry running of the metal-on-metal prosthesis.
 It sounds as a non-lubricated creaking hinge of a door.
 The duration of the noise is normally less then 24 hours, and a

 It starts when the patient has an increase or change in activities.
-Stair climbing … Read the rest
+Stair climbing always generates or increases the … Read the rest